thecartercenter/nemo-docs/content/formsquestions/formsquestions.rst

 Display logic
 ^^^^^^^^^^^^^
 By default all questions are shown in the form.
 Display logic controls which question to show depending on conditions.
+Note if you would like to use advanced expressions such as XPath, you should use default answer to perform the calculation, and then use display logic on the default answer calculated value.

 .. image :: display-logic.png
   :alt: Display logic